Workshop 1: Introduction to PyPSA & TYNDP reference grids#

 location string NaN Location of the bus.
 Does not influence the op...
 Input (optional) True False <class 'str'> object

-v_mag_pu_max float per unit inf Maximum desired voltage, per unit of v_nom.
-T...
+v_mag_pu_max float per unit inf Maximum desired voltage, per unit of `v_nom`. ...
 Input (optional) True False <class 'float'> float64

-control string NaN PQ P,Q,V control strategy for PF, must be "PQ", "...
+control string NaN PQ P,Q,V control strategy for power flow, must be...
 Output True False <class 'str'> object

 generator string NaN Name of slack generator attached to slack bus.
 Output True False <class 'str'> object